 Just because you’re trying to save cash doesn’t mean you can’t enjoy one of Manhattan’s pricier hoods.

 10 a.m.: Get a piece of the Rock.
-Stroll up Fifth Avenue to Rockefeller Center, home to the Art Deco GE Building, Radio City Music Hall, and one of city’s best places to gawk at crazily expensive art: Christie's.
+Stroll up Fifth Avenue to Rockefeller Center, home to the Art Deco GE Building, Radio City Music Hall, and one of the city’s best places to gawk at crazily expensive art: Christie's.
 (The famed auction house puts artworks and collectibles on display in the days before private collectors scoop them up.)

-Noon: Hear classical music for cheap.
+Noon: Hear classical music on the cheap.
 Walk a few blocks north and two avenues west to Carnegie Hall.
 If you get to the box office by noon, you can score $10 partial-view tickets for that night’s show.
 Your seats might be nosebleed, but you won’t sniff at the incredible acoustics.

 1:30 p.m.: Picnic in Central Park.
 Mosey several blocks north to Central Park then plop down among the giant boulders above the pond, just east of the entrance.
-After lunch, hike through the park to the North Meadow Recreation Center (mid-park at 97th Street) to exchange your photo I.D. for a free Field Day Kit—each includes various balls, bats, hula-hoops, Frisbees, and jump ropes.
+After lunch, hike through the park to the North Meadow Recreation Center (mid-park at 97th Street) to exchange your photo ID for a free Field Day Kit—each includes various balls, bats, Hula-Hoops, Frisbees, and jump ropes.

 11:30 p.m.: Double your drinking dollars.
 For a nightcap, walk east to Sixth Avenue and order two-for-one martinis (offered from 5 p.m. to last call) at Pazza Notte.